 Avoid lifestyle inflation

 There’s nothing wrong with treating yourself a bit after a salary raise.
 Just watch that you don’t allow it to affect your ability to meet your monthly expenses.
 Try to reel yourself in and avoid overly increasing your lifestyle expenses.
-Instead, you should be putting that extra money into your savings account or using it to pay down the principle on your mortgage.
+Instead, you should be putting that extra money into your savings account or using it to pay down the principal on your mortgage.

 Be realistic about renovations